videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/picture-in-picture.md

   };

   const togglePipMode = async () => {
-    //Check if browser supports PIP mode else show a message to user if ("pictureInPictureEnabled" in document) {
+    //Check if browser supports PiP mode else show a message to user if ("pictureInPictureEnabled" in document) {

       //Stream playing here
       //...

       //highlight-start
-      //When the PIP mode starts, we will start drawing canvas with PIP view pipVideo.addEventListener("enterpictureinpicture", (event) => {
+      //When the PiP mode starts, we will start drawing canvas with PiP view pipVideo.addEventListener("enterpictureinpicture", (event) => {
         drawCanvas();
       });

-      //When PIP mode exits, we will dispose the track we created earlier pipVideo.addEventListener("leavepictureinpicture", (event) => {
+      //When PiP mode exits, we will dispose the track we created earlier pipVideo.addEventListener("leavepictureinpicture", (event) => {
         pipWindowRef.current = null;
         pipVideo.srcObject.getTracks().forEach((track) => track.stop());